musashiro17/scripts/README.md

 # Dragon Center Debloat Script

+Use this script on your own discretion, I provide no warranty nor will support you for any issues.
+Hope this helps you in any way :)

 It's been 5 years since I built a rig and I've been super excited to mess with RGB until I installed Dragon Center and saw cfossspeed on my list of applications.
 My initial reaction is "Did I get infected on day 1?"
 That's absurd!
 So I did some searches and found my way here where a lot of users complain about issues with the infamous Dragon Center.
 Such a cool name for a broken sofware don't you think?